rubenspgcavalcante/leaflet-ant-path/.github/CONTRIBUTING.md

-# How to Contribute

-## Important checks
+# Important checks
-- Before create any pull requests, please open a issue explaining the situation
+- Before creating any pull requests, please open an issue explaining the situation
 - Be sure to follow the eslint rules
-- Be sure, **before opening the pull request**, to test the existent code and/or create tests if you made a new feature or changed a already existing one.
+- Be sure, **before opening the pull request**, to test the existent code and/or create tests if you made a new feature or changed an already existing one.

 ## Issues
 Should be in the format: